The Terms of Reference (also known as Standing Orders) can be found for the Committees/Groups listed below

 Terms of Reference

-(1) to make recommendations to ETR on matters of strategy, policy, operation and resource concerning access, recruitment, admissions and marketing activity in relation to UK, European Union and international students;
+(1) to make recommendations to ET on matters of strategy, policy, operation and resource concerning access, recruitment, admissions and marketing activity in relation to UK, European Union and international students;

-(3) to review formally and monitor progress against student number targets (and tariff scores as applicable) on enquiries, applications and conversion rates during the year; and to recommend to ETR such action as required to achieve agreed student number targets/tariff scores;
+(2) to review formally and monitor progress against student number targets (and tariff scores as applicable) on enquiries, applications and conversion rates during the year; and to recommend to ET such action as required to achieve agreed student number targets/tariff scores;

-(4) to review formally and monitor progress on student number targets and tariff scores for current and future years;
+(3) to review formally and monitor progress on student number targets and tariff scores for current and future years including monitoring performance on APP and NEACO commitments and targets around widening access and outreach to HE and UEA;

-(6) to receive and consider regular reports from the Marketing and Communications Division, Recruitment and Admissions Directorate, Learning and Teaching Committee and other Committees where they may impact upon recruitment and admissions; and
+(5) to receive and consider regular reports from the Admissions, Recruitment and Marketing Division, Learning and Teaching Committee and other Committees where they may impact upon recruitment and admissions;

-(7) to monitor the impact of policy and practice in the areas of access, recruitment, admissions and marketing on equality of opportunity for potential students, to ensure compliance with the University’s requirements and those of external regulatory bodies, and to report annually to Senate.
+(6) to monitor the impact of policy and practice in the areas of access, recruitment, admissions and marketing on equality of opportunity for potential students, to ensure compliance with the University’s requirements and those of external regulatory bodies, and to report annually to Senate; and

 Biological Hazards and GM Sub-Committee